 Disabling regen braking ‘on the fly’.

 We sometimes get asked for a controller where regen braking can be switched on and off.
-In most applications there is little benefit in disabling braking.
-However some controllers can be supplied with the feature disabled.
-On some controllers it can be enabled/disabled as a user on-board option.
+Some controllers can be supplied with the feature disabled, and on some it can be enabled / disabled either as an on-board option, or via software.

-- Switch regen OFF when running – no problem.
+- Switching regen OFF when running is ok.

-- Switch regen ON when running.
+- Switching regen ON when running.
 This can be done BUT ONLY only when the motor is running at full speed or is at zero.
-At any intermediate point there would almost certainly be a mismatch between the motor’s back emf and the controller’s output, this would result in a large jerk and current spike that could damage the controller.
+At any intermediate point there would probably be a mismatch between the motor’s back emf and the controller’s output, which could result in a large jerk and current spike that could damage the controller.

 Can I control the battery re-charging?

-In theory, a controller could either control the braking level or the battery charging level.
+In general for the older 4QD products the answer is no. A controller could either control the braking level or the battery charging level.
 However – braking is (in most applications) essential and must be controlled.
-Charging is secondary and occurs because the controller has to dump the energy somewhere.
-So there can be no control of the charging, only of the braking (which is under driver control anyway!).
+Charging is generally a secondary consideration and occurs because the controller has to dump the energy somewhere.

 How much energy will regenerative braking recover?